Seriously injured patient, doctor does not wait for administrative procedures

 Currently, the patient is still in serious condition, but neurological reflexes have improved, brain edema continues to be controlled, and vital functions are supported.

-"With the above patient, even though the identity has not been determined, there is no health insurance card, and no advance payment for hospital fees, the patient still received emergency care and surgery according to professional instructions, regaining life in the most fragile moments," the doctors shared.
+"With the above patient, even though his identity has not been determined, he does not have a health insurance card, and he has not paid the hospital bill, he still received emergency care and surgery according to professional instructions, regaining his life in his most fragile moments," the doctors shared.

-The hospital's Social Work Department is coordinating with authorities to find relatives for the male patient.
+The hospital's Social Work Department is coordinating with authorities to find the male patient's family.

 Source: https://thanhnien.vn/bo-qua-thu-tuc-vien-phi-benh-nhan-vo-danh-duoc-cuu-song-trong-gio-vang-18525061711574782.htm